prototypo/persistenturls/branches/2.0/README.txt

 mail.user = system
 mail.password = secret

+Stop any other servers listening on port 80.
+To change the port the PURL server listens on edit the etc/persistent.conf file.

-Execute a callimachus-server script to start the server.
-Open your browser to the authority listed in console output.
+Execute a start script to start the server.
+Open your browser to http://localhost/ listed in console output.
 Click the register link and fill in the form using the ID "admin".
 Follow the instructions to register and login.

 Click the home link at the top and then click the edit link.
 In the edit screen click on the chevrons to create a new domain origin.
 Fill in the form to create a PURL authority that will be served by this server.
 Once a domain has been created assign it to the server, save the changes.
 This process may take a few moments, please be patient.